-If a non-conductive material, such as plastic or fiberglass, is used for your posts then insulators are not needed.
+If a non-conductive material (such as plastic or fiberglass) is used for your posts, then insulators are not needed.
 Wood and metal posts, however, require the use of insulators to keep the electricity from traveling from the wire through the post and into the ground.
 Any time electricity travels from the wire into the ground, this is called a fault.
-Faults can also be caused by wet grass growing too high and contacting the wire, loose debris touching the ground and the wire, or damage causing the wires to fall down and touch the ground.
+Faults can also be caused by wet grass growing too high and contacting the wire, loose debris touching the ground and the wire, broken insulators, or damage causing the wires to fall down and touch the ground.

 In addition to these components, connectors will be needed to tension the wire to keep it taut, terminate the wire at the end of a run, splice two lengths of wire together, and connect multiple strands to each other electrically.

 There are multiple options for gates, and based on whether the gate needs to be electrified or not, you may choose to simply terminate and restart the fence around the gate.
 For this, underground or leadout cable may be used.
 If the gate will be electrified, a gate anchor, cut out switch, or gate kit (such as the electric bungee gate) may be used.